Covered in this Article:

 You can also go straight to your Schedule > Seasons tab to see if a duplicate season was created, or if your "previous season" is configured to be "Unofficial."

 ➧ No Email Entered, or Unsubscribed During Registration

-Only one parent is required to be subscribed to team emails during registration.
+Only one member is required to be subscribed to team emails during registration.
 To confirm this is not the issue, go check they have an email entered and did not uncheck the option to receive team emails.
 You can do this from their profile under Manage Team > People

 ➧ Misspelled Email Address

 Make sure they are using a current email for their website login account, and that it has no typos in Manage Team > People.
 If you do notice a typo, try editing the account to make the correction.

 Did you receive a "This email is already taken" error?